anastasiya29/sitecore-node-demo/README.md

 # README #

-### What is this repository for? ###
+### What is this repository for?
-This repository contains the demo files created in tutorial - [A Quick-Start Guide to Using Node to Bundle JavaScript Modules for Sitecore](http://codealamodeblog.com//2017/12/sitecore-node-quickstart/)
+This repository contains the demo files created in tutorial: [A Quick-Start Guide to Using Node to Bundle JavaScript Modules for Sitecore](http://codealamodeblog.com//2017/12/sitecore-node-quickstart/)
 This tutorial is aimed at Sitecore/.NET developers who are new to the node universe.
 We will build Sitecore renderings that use JavaScript modules, and learn how to get started with the following frameworks:
 * [npm](https://www.npmjs.com)
 * [rollup](https://rollupjs.org/)